TEACHING SIGHT WORDS

 Kids learn the Top 300 Sight Words with this fun card game.
 Great for small group, center activities and easy for parents to use at home.
 Place cut-out cards in a basket and have students take turns practice reading their sight words.
 If students pull out an "apple" and read the word correctly, they get to keep the word.
 When students pull out the "basket" they get another turn and when a "worm" is pulled out, they must put all of their cards back.
 The student with the most cards at the end is the winner.

 Now Available!
-Visit the Download Central Page!
+Visit Our Download Central Page

 Oh, No!
 Game